litebird/litebird_sim/docs/source/scanning.rst

 LiteBIRD Simulation Framework provides all the tools necessary to simulate the composition of these rotations, and it can produce pointing information from the synthetic description of the scanning strategy.
-Here is a full example:
+Here is a full example, using the scanning strategy proposed for CORE (:cite:`2018:core:delabrouille`), which is qualitatively similar to what is going to be used for LiteBIRD:

 .. testcode::